smangham/fair-research-software/episodes/04-version-control.md

 ### Self-contained commits

-If we want our commit messages to be descriptive and help us understand the changes in the project over time, then we also have to make commits that are very self-contained.
+If we want our commit messages to be descriptive and helpful, then we have to make very self-contained commits.
-That is to say that each commit we make should only change one, logical thing.
-"Logical" here means one aspect of updating the files has been completed
- - for example, adding documentation, or renaming a function.
+Each one should only change one logical thing, to completion - for example, adding documentation, or renaming a function.
 We don't mean that changes are committed line-by-line!
 This is partly why Git has the staging area, rather than automatically saving changes file-by-file like Dropbox or OneDrive.